VivekMolkar/vivekmolkar.github.io/_posts/2023-03-12-intro-to-es6-classes.md

 We then create an instance of the `Person` class and call its `sayHello()` method.

 Class expressions are useful when you want to define a class inline or when you need to create a class dynamically at runtime.

+>

+{: .prompt-warning }

+> There are still some differences between traditional object-oriented programming and JavaScript classes.

 ### Differences between classes in JavaScript and traditional OOPS!